 Using this program, you can easily see that skipping 5 cards is much better than picking one at random, skipping 10 is even better, and so on...up to some point, when the benefit begins to disappear.
 Of course, you can't skip too many cards, and in fact, the results seem to be best for somewhere around 30 to 35 cards skipped.
 For problems like this, the optimal value is somewhere around 1 / e, where E is the base of the natural logarithm system.

-HIGH_CARD_SIMULATION is available in a C version and a C++ version and a FORTRAN90 version and a FORTRAN77 version and a MATLAB version.
+high_card_simulation is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-DUEL_SIMULATION, a C++ program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.
+DUEL_SIMULATION, a C++ code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.

-SNAKES_AND_LADDERS, C++ programs which simulate the game of Snakes and Ladders.
+SNAKES_AND_LADDERS, C++ codes which simulate the game of Snakes and Ladders.

-STRING_SIMULATION, a C++ program which simulates the behavior of a vibrating string by solving the corresponding initial boundary value problem (IBVP), creating files that can be displayed by gnuplot.
+STRING_SIMULATION, a C++ code which simulates the behavior of a vibrating string by solving the corresponding initial boundary value problem (IBVP), creating files that can be displayed by gnuplot.